gap-packages/numericalsgps/README.md

 which will in each case unpack the code into a directory 'numericalsgps' in the current directory.
-We assume that the current directory is the directory /usr/local/lib/gap4r5/pkg/.
+We assume that the current directory is the directory /usr/local/lib/gap4r7/pkg/.

 Installation
 ------------

-You may have to start GAP with the -l option, for instance,
+Copy the folder 'numericalsgp' to your pkg gap folder (for instance /usr/local/lib/gap4r7/pkg).
+You can also place it somewhere else and then use the command `SetPackagePath`:

+	SetPackagePath("numericalsgps","whereveryouwant/numericalsgps");

+or add this line to your `gaprc`.

+In order to check the installation, launch `gap`:

-	gap -l "/usr/local/lib/gap4r5"
+	gap

 Then try the following
 ```gap